Frequently Asked Questions

 How do you work with brokers?

 Our relationship with you is based on the needs of both you and your clients.
-We do not charge you a fee to work with us like some other lenders do.
+We do not charge you a fee to work with us as some other lenders do.
 Rather, we speak with you directly to determine the best route to do business together.
 To find out more on how we can do business, contact an account executive today.

 Do I need to be a licensed mortgage broker?